HTTP

 Session-based auth requires all servers to access the same session store.
 In a single-server setup this is trivial (in-memory).
 In a multi-server setup you need a shared store (Redis, database) or sticky sessions (routing the same user to the same server).
 This adds infrastructure complexity.

-This is where session-based auth has a clear advantage:
+This is where session-backed auth usually wins:

 Session-based: To log out a user or revoke access, delete the session from the server.
 The next request with that session ID will fail immediately.
 You can also invalidate all sessions for a user (e.g., “log out everywhere”) by deleting all their sessions.